 I’ll mention these two as options to sell your Magic cards, but honestly I wouldn’t spend too much time using these platforms to sell your Magic cards.
 Places like Craigslist and OfferUp are well known to be virtual yard sales so people expect to get yard sale prices.
 If you’re looking to sell your high end graded Magic Alpha singles, Craigslist, OfferUp and LetGo (and sites like them) are not going to be a good option.

 So I won’t talk too much about these sort of garage sale type apps and websites.
+Although they might be a good place to sell MTG cards near me, I just don’t use them too often.
 Unless you’re desperate and are willing to basically give your collection away for a fast buck, stick with the other guys I talked about above (eBay, TCGPlayer, etc.)

 Ok, this one is super obvious right?
 The very first place I would consider when selling my Magic cards would be my local game store.
 For the most part, if they’re not buying Magic cards or singles, they probably know a lot of people who are.
 Game store owners, if they’re worth a hill of beans, have the pulse of the Magic card business and in most cases they’ll probably be interested in buying your cards if you have desireable stuff.